saraclohisey/lab_handbook/Lab_Handbook.md

 If you find this challenging or don't know where to start, start small.
 Find a review on a topic, preferably from a good journal, and read it in chunks.
 Then choose papers from that review and follow them up.
 If you need accountability ask someone in the lab!

 If you are still stuck, ask.
-Use lab meetings as a time to pose questions to the group.
+Use lab meetings and the various slack channels to pose questions to the group even if they are off topic.

 Reading scientific papers can be daunting.
 Some are excessively long, others are jargon-filled gobbledygook.
 Here are some resources to help you devise your own method for ingesting the literature: